 By contrast, the Chase Premier Plus Checking Account costs $25 per month if you don't keep a daily minimum balance of $15,000 throughout the month.
 There's no way to waive the Premier Plus Checking fee with direct deposits.
 Since this $25 fee would erase your $300 bonus after just one year, it makes little sense to open a Chase Premier Plus Checking Account unless you always have at least $15,000 to keep in the bank.

 Although HSBC isn't the most accessible bank in the country, it does offer a few premium checking account bonuses for new customers who do live within its service footprint.
 Between the two offers currently available at HSBC, most people will find the $350 HSBC Advance Checking Account bonus more viable.

-Unless you have $100,000 ready to deposit into a new checking account, the $750 bonus offered for HSBC Premier Checking won't be a good option.
+Unless you earn $5,000 every month and auto-deposit the entire amount into a new checking account, the $750 bonus offered for HSBC Premier Checking won't be a good option.
 Even if you do, the relative return on the bonus is insignificant compared to the required minimum.
 By opting for the HSBC Advance Checking account, you can earn almost half as much by depositing just a tenth of the Premier Checking offer.